apollographql/subscriptions-transport-ws/README.md

         }`,
     variables: {},
     updateQuery: (prev, {subscriptionData}) => {
-        return; // Modify your store and return new state with the new arrived data }
+        // Modify your store and return new state with the new arrived data }
 });
 ```